Tufahel/portfolio-desktop-version/README.md

 # Developers Portfolio of Tufahel Ahmed

-This is a portfolio work experienc section of Tufahel Ahmed.
+This is a portfolio work experienc section of Tufahel Ahmed for desktop version.
 Tufahel Ahmed is coding science 2017.
 He has coding experience on C,C++,Java,HTML,CSS,REACT and a little bit NodeJs.
 He has developed some websites for personal experience and use.

 # Getting Started